 Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using the medicine.

 Store at room temperature away from moisture and heat.
 Keep track of the amount of medicine used from each new bottle.
 Butalbital and codeine are drugs of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Since this medicine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of this medicine can be fatal.

-Overdose symptoms may also include extreme drowsiness or insomnia, restless feeling, tremors, fast heart rate, pinpoint pupils, fainting, weak pulse, coma, blue lips, shallow breathing, or no breathing.
+Overdose symptoms may include nausea, vomiting, sweating, extreme drowsiness, muscle weakness, slow heart rate, pinpoint pupils, cold and clammy skin, fainting, weak pulse, coma, shallow breathing, or no breathing.

 What should I avoid while taking this medicine?

 Do not drink alcohol.
 Dangerous side effects or death could occur.